ousmanebarry/typeracer-bot/README.md

 ## Installation Steps

-1. Go to [Chrome WebDriver](https://chromedriver.chromium.org/downloads) and donwload the correct WebDriver for you version of chrome. **_If you do not know your chrome version, you can find it_** [here](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have)
+1. Go to [chrome webdriver](https://chromedriver.chromium.org/downloads) and donwload the correct webdriver for you version of chrome. **If you do not know your chrome version, you can find it** [**here**](https://www.whatismybrowser.com/detect/what-version-of-chrome-do-i-have)
 2. During the installation process of Chrome WebDriver, remember the path where the exe file has been installed
 3. Open the project with an IDE, inside the IDE built-in terminal write : `pip install -r requirements.txt`
 4. Open **setup.py** and follow the instructions